-Students will get to attend “The Smallest World” talks by experts that present to non-specialists in a highly accessible format the essence of human-centered molecular design, synthesis, and testing.
-We will also have many fun group activities designed to foster a molecular innovation ecosystem and encourage the participants to return to their local communities as “Ambassadors to the Molecular World” (armed with the website for how their classrooms can access MMLI in a Box kits!).
+We will also have many fun group activities designed to foster a molecular innovation ecosystem and encourage teachers to return to their local communities as “Ambassadors to the Molecular World” (armed with the website for how their classrooms can access MMLI in a Box kits!).

 The Siebel Center for Design, one of our educational partners, has a great history of summer camps for high school students.
 Previous topics include Design Thinking, Engineering & Design, and Youth Leadership Development.

 These camps, typically about a week long, see students get a feel for the college experience by staying in the dorms, eating at the dining halls, and interacting with University of Illinois faculty.
 These are great experiences that help students orient themselves and learn more about how bright their future can be.

 The material at our summer camps is taught by our excellent teachers, scientists, designers, engineers, from The University of Illinois and our educational partners.